maxbrenner-ai/Reinforcement-Learning-Papers-Notes/README.md

     however)
 - Note: When the action plan is being committed to aka the commitment plan is currently 0 then after each step each is shifted over aka the first column is removed and the last one has a blank column added to it
-- This was updated using a weird loss function but it used A3C
+- This was updated using a weird loss function but it used A3C as the base algorithm

 ### Hierarchical Deep Reinforcement Learning: Integrating Temporal Abstraction and Intrinsic Motivation (h-DQN)
 https://arxiv.org/pdf/1604.06057.pdf